shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     Real-Time Intelligence.

    g. **Get Started with Activator**: Click on the "Open" button to get
-    started with activator concepts and begin using the tool effectively.
+    started with activator concepts and began using the tool effectively.

     ![](../media/lab-02/image19.png)